Actinic lesions of the breasts

 Treatment is used as additional therapy to replace saliva or pilocarpine and general dental care.
 There are 30 to 40 daily sessions.

-Radiation damage to the jaw
+Radiation injury to the jaws

 Frequency